Bond Cleaning: Your Moving House Cleaning Guide

 - Wipe and mop the floor.
 Be sure to vacuum up any debris before and after the mopping has been completed.

 The bathroom is generally a pantheon of juxtaposition.
 It’s clean but dirty at the same time.
 This room is generally the part of the house that requires the most attention.
-Shower screen lime scale, bathroom cabinets, sinks and bathtubs can get “grotty” over time.
+Shower screen limescale, your shower head, bathroom cabinets, sinks and bathtubs can get “grotty” over time.
 Bathroom cleaning products can be toxic, so before following these tips be sure that each bathroom you clean in has adequate ventilation.
 Here are things to consider in cleaning the bathroom:

 - Thoroughly clean the walls if they are tiled surfaces (these areas may not have been cleaned adequately during your tenancy)